 The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is 0 or the BSS color of the BSS of which the STA is a member.

-The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID equal to the BSSID[39:47] of the BSS or of any BSS that is a member of the same multiple BSSID set as the BSS of which the STA is a member, and the RXVECTOR parameter GROUP_ID equal to 0
+The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID equal to the BSSID[39:47] of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-Located BSSID set to which its BSS belongs to, and the RXVECTOR parameter GROUP_ID equal to 0

 The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID[5:8] equal to the partial BSS color of the BSS of which the STA whose dot11PartialBSSColorImplemented is equal to true is a member, the RXVECTOR parameter GROUP_ID is equal to 63 and the Partial BSS Color field in the most recent HE Operation element is 1.

-The PPDU carries a frame that has an RA, TA or BSSID field value that is equal to the BSSID of the BSS or the BSSID of any BSS that is a member of the same multiple BSSID set as the BSS of which the STA is a member.
+The PPDU carries a frame that has an RA, TA or BSSID field value that is equal to the BSSID of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-Located BSSID set to which its BSS belongs to.
 The Individual/Group bit in the TA field value is forced to the value 0 prior to the comparison.

-The PPDU carries a Control frame that does not have a TA field and that has an RA field value that matches the saved TXOP holder address of the BSS or any BSS that is a member of the same multiple BSSID set as the BSS of which the STA is a member.
+The PPDU carries a Control frame that does not have a TA field and that has an RA field value that matches the saved TXOP holder address of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-Located BSSID set to which its BSS belongs to.

 BSS_COLOR